aws/copilot-cli/site/content/docs/developing/sidecars.md

 AWS also provides some plugin options that can be seamlessly incorporated with your ECS service, including but not limited to [FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html), [AWS X-Ray](https://aws.amazon.com/xray/), and [AWS App Mesh](https://aws.amazon.com/app-mesh/).

+If you have defined an EFS volume for your main container through the `storage` field in the manifest, you can also mount that volume in any sidecar containers you have defined.

 ## How to add sidecars with Copilot?
 There are two ways of adding sidecars using the Copilot manifest: by specifying [general sidecars](#general-sidecars) or by using [sidecar patterns](#sidecar-patterns).